-Matchmaking options will of course let you choose how you want to play.
+Matchmaking options let you choose how you want to play.
 You can play on your own if you want, or you can play with friends or you can play with the world, but there's no separate single and multiplayer experiences - Rivals is what it is, you simple choose who you want to play with.

 Combined with the returning Autolog - which records your fastest speeds and times at various speed cameras and road races around the world - Alldrive adds another level of competitive gameplay to the mix.
 If you see that a friend is currently beating all your times, you can jump in as a cop and deliver some timely justice.

 Equally, if a friend is having some issues with the cops, you can jump in as a racer and lend some assistance.
 Or just let them suffer and do your own thing, it's really up to you.

 Sounds good right?
 Well, it is actually.
 Ghost has got the balance right – you will regularly run into other players and initiate chases and it’s an absolute blast.
 But behind the great concept is a bit of an empty void, because ultimately, you’re still just chasing people around in fast cars and we’ll admit that we got bored after a while.

 title: Need for Speed Rivals: Graphics, Tablet gameplay, Verdict / url: Need-for-Speed-Rivals-Graphics-Tablet-gameplay-Verdict

 If Rivals has a strong suit aside from Alldrive, it’s the graphical performance.
 Frankly, it’s a thing of beauty.